 South Portland overlooks Portland’s waterfront and is separated by Portland Harbor.
 In many neighborhoods, you can hear the bell buoys ring as the tide moves in and out and at night you can see the glory of the Portland skyline.

 There are many different neighborhoods in South Portland and they all have their own unique style and flavor.
 Ferry Village has an eclectic variety of homes, while Sylvan Sites has unique homes that are different from the rest of the city and often take a European twist.
 Country Gardens is very convenient to the Maine Mall and I-295, while Willard Beach and Meeting House Hill are located at the most Eastern part of the city.
-They offer Willard Beach, Southern Maine Community College, Bug Light Park and a number of different restaurants and hops.
-Knightville boasts Mill Creek Park, shops, supermarkets, City hall, the US Post Office and a Marina.
+They offer Willard Beach, Southern Maine Community College, Bug Light Park and a number of different restaurants and shops.
+Knightville boasts Mill Creek Park, shops, supermarkets, City Hall, the US Post Office and a Marina.

 Many neighborhoods have quick access to the Green Belt Trail which is a paved walking, running or biking trail that connects from Bug Light Park through town to the Wainwright Athletic Fields.

 Mill Creek Park is often the center for many activities throughout the year.
-Art in the Park in August, summer concert series, Tree Lighting on the first Friday in December, ice skating in the winter and leisure time throughout the year.
+Art in the Park in August, the summer concert series, Tree Lighting on the first Friday in December, ice skating in the winter and leisure time throughout the year.

-The Farmers Market is a weekly event held just outside Mill Creek during the Spring and Fall.
+The Farmers Market is a weekly event held just outside City Hall during the Spring and Fall.
 The airport and train station are only a 10 minute drive from anywhere in the city and the South Portland Bus Service runs all year long.
 There are two movie theaters in South Portland and if you are thinking about living in South Portland, don’t forget to check out the Memorial Day and Veteran’s Day Parades.
 On the 4th of July, the Portland Fireworks can be see best at Bug Light or along the waterfront.

 If you are active outside, South Portland is a great place to run, walk, ride or roll.
 You can get to other beaches within 10 minutes, head to Portland Head Lighthouse in 5 minutes, Old Orchard Beach within 20 minutes, skiing at Shawnee Peak in Bridgton in just over an hour or head to Boston for the day in just under 2 hours.

 South Portland is filled to the brim with shops to visit, things to do, and places to sit back and enjoy the Maine outdoors.
-If you’re looking for a bite to eat, head on down to Nightville, Willard Square, or the Maine Mall and pick from one of many great restaurants and eateries.
+If you’re looking for a bite to eat, head on down to Knightville, Willard Square, or the Maine Mall and pick from one of many great restaurants and eateries.
 If you’re in the mood for some window shopping, there is no better place to go than the Maine Mall.
 If you’re feeling a little bored, don’t fret, South Portland has you covered.
 Go watch a new movie at the Cinemagic at Clarks Pond, fling yourself through the sky at the Urban Air trampoline park, or go for a stroll through Hinkley Park.
 If it’s a view you’re after, South Portland has miles of Atlantic coastline and gorgeous lighthouses.
 Whatever you are craving, South Portland has you covered.

 Here’s a list of our staff’s recommendations